techidaily/site-common-error/source/_posts/revive-your-typing-experience-comprehensive-method-to-reinitialize-your-keyboard.md

 * In the back of the keyboard, there’s the BIOS button.
 You can switch it to a different number for a try.
 You may see it suddenly detects the keyboard.
 ![](https://images.drivereasy.com/wp-content/uploads/2019/09/bios-1.jpg)

-If none of these work, you can move to the next method.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+If none of these work, you can move to the next method.

 ### Method 1: Redownload the firmware files